Care Level: Easy

 Live Plant Safe: Yes

 General Description: The Red Minor Tetra has a large distribution throughout much of the Amazon drainage in Brazil, Peru and Paraguay.
-Many Red Minor tetra available within the aquarium trade are commercially produced.
+Many Red Minor tetra available within the aquarium trade are commerically produced.
 While Red Minor tetra are relatively hardy, aquacultured specimens have an extra leg up on their wild counterparts being better acclimated to artificial environments.
 The Red Minor tetra has an orange-red body, with small or no black markings behind the head and black on both the dorsal and anal fins.
 Red Minor tetras are natural shoaling fish, thriving best with at least 6 individuals but more are encouraged.
 Red Minor tetra are a bit of a gregarious species, and with too few individuals can result in them harassing other tank mates.
 An adult Serpae tetra can reach a size of approximately 1.5″.

 Diet Requirements: In the wild Red Minor tetra are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: A minimum 15 to 20 gallon aquarium is ideal for a group of Red Minor tetra.
-Size up accordingly to accommodate a larger shoal or to lessen the likelihood of aggression toward tank mates.
+Care Requirements: A minimum 10 to 15 gallon aquarium is ideal for a small group of Red Minor tetra.
+Size up accordingly to accomodate a larger shoal or to lessen the liklihood of aggression toward tank mates.
 Red Minor tetra are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 While their wild environments have gentle water flow, soft water and a more acidic pH, the Red Minor tetra is a very adaptable species to a wide range of water parameters.
 The aquarium does not need to be aquascaped with anything in particular to keep a shoal of Red Minor tetra happy, but a finer substrate, driftwood and other natural-looking arrangements will bring out the beauty of this tetra.
 Red Minor tetra form loose hierarchies, and it is not uncommon to see a pair of males flared up at each other trying to get the attention of females.
 Avoid tank mates with long fins, such as guppies and angelfish, as Red Minor tetra have been observed to nip these.
 Mix Red Minor tetra with other species that match their more boisterous personality, and avoid timid or docile species.
 Recommended water conditions, 74-82° F, KH 4-8, pH 6.0-7.5.

 Purchase Size: Medium: 1”